insper-riscv/core/docs/en/reference/isa/index.md

 Add Immediate.

-Adds register `rs1` with the sign-extended immediate and stores the result into register `rd`.
+Adds value from register `rs1` with the sign-extended immediate and stores the result into register `rd`.
 If overflow occurs, it is ignored.

 #### Syntax